 The Benefits for Employers

-Offering this perk to your employees will benefit your bottom line.
+Offering this perk to your employees will benefit your bottom line and improve employee retention.
 Here are a number of reasons why it makes sense.

 One key reason to offer student loan repayment assistance benefits is retention.
 With employee turnover potentially costing companies significantly in lost opportunities and productivity, companies are looking for ways to keep their best staffers from thinking about how the grass might be greener on the other side of the fence.